 You should arrange to meet the puppy at the breeder’s home at least one time before the day you take your puppy home, more often if possible!

-You should be able to meet the puppies mum, other littermates and if possible dad (although it is quite common for dad to live elsewhere, but most people can show you a pic).
+You should be able to meet the puppy's mum, other littermates and if possible dad (although it is not uncommon for dad to live elsewhere, but most people can show you a pic).

 Home visits also allow you to get to know your puppy and their personality before taking them home.
 It also lets you see what kind of environment the puppies have been in and how they interact with the family etc.